helenesauve/Horiseon-challenge-1/README.md

 I have run into the below issues during the challenge:

-* Deciding whether images are descriptive or not, therefore need an empty alt attribute or not
+* Deciding whether images are descriptive or not, therefore needing an empty alt attribute or not
 * Deciding whether the hero picture should be a `div` or `figure` element

 ### Link to deployed application